juergs/ESPEasy-mega_BME680_TVOC_20210223/README.md

 ## Documentation & more info:

 Actually, this TVOC calculation is as Version 2 under development.
-Seems to be mirrored in comparison to BSEC-algrithm.
+Seems V2 have also some mirroring effects in comparison to BSEC-algrithm and V1.

 <img src="https://github.com/juergs/ESPEasy-mega_BME680_TVOC_20210223/blob/main/V2_gespiegelt.png" heigt=300/>